InfectedDuck/Tutoring-site-with-table-filling-and-registration/README.md

 ## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-See the [LICENSE](LICENSE.txt) file for details.
+This project is licensed under the MIT License.
+You are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of this software, subject to the terms of the MIT License.

+For full details, see the [LICENSE](LICENSE) file.